zdu-strong/transparent-republic/foundational-charter/basic_life_and_sovereign_dividend.md

-📜 Chapter 1: Basic Life Guarantee
+📜 Chapter 1: Basic Life Guarantee<br/>
-🌱 Core Principle
+🌱 Core Principle<br/>
-Every life deserves a minimum level of dignity.
+Every life deserves a minimum level of dignity.<br/>
-A civilization should not rely on fear and deprivation as its primary engine of progress.
+A civilization should not rely on fear and deprivation as its primary engine of progress.<br/>

-📌 Scope
+📌 Scope<br/>
-Every individual residing within the nation—regardless of citizenship, legal status, or past actions—is entitled to:
+Every individual residing within the nation—regardless of citizenship, legal status, or past actions—is entitled to:<br/>

-Basic nourishment (locally defined affordable food standards)
+Basic nourishment (locally defined affordable food standards)<br/>

-Clean drinking water
+Clean drinking water<br/>

-Shelter (shared or personal, depending on need and availability)
+Shelter (shared or personal, depending on need and availability)<br/>

-Basic medical care (to preserve life and prevent suffering)
+Basic medical care (to preserve life and prevent suffering)<br/>

-Physical safety and protection
+Physical safety and protection<br/>

-Access to electricity and essential energy
+Access to electricity and essential energy<br/>

-Minimal communication access (to remain connected to society)
+Minimal communication access (to remain connected to society)<br/>

-🔒 Non-citizens are entitled only to life-preserving and dignity-sustaining minimums—not luxury or civil privileges.
+🔒 Non-citizens are entitled only to life-preserving and dignity-sustaining minimums—not luxury or civil privileges.<br/>

-🏛️ Chapter 2: Sovereign Dividend
+🏛️ Chapter 2: Sovereign Dividend<br/>
-🌟 Core Principle
+🌟 Core Principle<br/>
-The people are not beggars.
+The people are not beggars.<br/>
-They are the sovereign owners of their nation.
+They are the sovereign owners of their nation.<br/>
-This payment is not charity—it is a direct return on ownership.
+This payment is not charity—it is a direct return on ownership.<br/>

-💡 Eligibility
+💡 Eligibility<br/>
-Reserved exclusively for citizens
+Reserved exclusively for citizens<br/>

-Unconditional: no work or tax required to receive it
+Unconditional: no work or tax required to receive it<br/>

-May be proportionally adjusted based on civic participation, community service, or long-term residence (subject to future public deliberation)
+May be proportionally adjusted based on civic participation, community service, or long-term residence (subject to future public deliberation)<br/>

-💰 Funding Sources
+💰 Funding Sources<br/>
-Corporate taxes
+Corporate taxes<br/>

-Wealth taxes
+Wealth taxes<br/>

-Land use and national asset dividends
+Land use and national asset dividends<br/>

-Automation, carbon, digital, or future tech-derived taxes
+Automation, carbon, digital, or future tech-derived taxes<br/>

-Once the state’s essential functions and reserves are funded, all remaining public surplus becomes Sovereign Dividend.
+Once the state’s essential functions and reserves are funded, all remaining public surplus becomes Sovereign Dividend.<br/>

-💬 Symbolic Meaning
+💬 Symbolic Meaning<br/>
-It redefines social payments as respect, not pity.
+It redefines social payments as respect, not pity.<br/>

-Democracy becomes tangible—not just a right, but a shared return.
+Democracy becomes tangible—not just a right, but a shared return.<br/>

-Every time it is issued, it whispers to the citizen:
+Every time it is issued, it whispers to the citizen:<br/>

-“You are the owner of this country.”
+“You are the owner of this country.”<br/>

-🔁 Cyclical Impact
+🔁 Cyclical Impact<br/>
-Encourages political participation (caring = more dividends)
+Encourages political participation (caring = more dividends)<br/>

-Reduces violence and crime (no need for coercion)
+Reduces violence and crime (no need for coercion)<br/>

-Helps businesses recruit aligned talent (basic needs are met)
+Helps businesses recruit aligned talent (basic needs are met)<br/>

-Politics becomes a system of distributing ownership, not a game of control
+Politics becomes a system of distributing ownership, not a game of control<br/>